delight-dev/delight-dev.github.io/Tutorials/DataBinding.md

 ## Format String Binding

-To transform multiple values into a formatted string:
+To transform multiple values into a formatted string using the following syntax:

 {: .xml-file }